bestimmaa/transform-feedback-particle-system/README.md

 ###Common problems

 * "error: failed to launch '/Users/.../Build/Products/Debug/OpenGLFramework' -- invalid host string: 'localhost'" -> See this [question]() on StackOverflow for a solution

+##What you should see

+A red sphere.
+Rendered on your GPU.